sidhantgusain/Meety/README.md

-Meety - a video conferencing app
+Meety - a video conferencing application